 Roster additions must be submitted on-line prior to the Roster cut-off date for each tournament.

 PLAYING IN TWO DIFFERENT AGE GROUPS

-A double-rostered player may play in two different age groups on any given weekend including World Tournaments for which he/she is eligible.
-Such play must be at the same level of classification or at the next lower level of classification on the younger team.
-Eligibility rules concerning player ratings will still apply for participation with either team.
+A double-rostered player may play in two different age groups on any given weekend including World Tournaments for which she is eligible.